 I (28F) and my fiancé (32M) have been together for five years.
 For the sake of anonymity, I'll be referring to him as John.
 John and I have had a wonderful and loving relationship for these past five years, and I truly saw myself with him for the rest of my life.

 We've had our ups and downs, but not once has John ever made me feel like I wasn't enough.
-He's supported me in all of my endeavors and dreams, and our relationship even survived nine months of being long distance as I'd been sent to another state for work in 2021.
+He's supported me in all of my endeavors and dreams, and our relationship even survived nine months of being long distance as I'd been sent to another state for work a few years ago.
 I truly love John, and even now, I still love him, but I have my doubts now about how he feels about me.

 A little context.
 I grew up fat.
 I had been fat when we met and for the first three years of our relationship, I was fat.
 This isn't a problem and never has been in our relationship, but it was something I had a problem with about myself.
 I wanted to be healthier and to simply lose the weight because I knew it would make me happier.
 John was supportive of this.